Cycles or loops in Swift: for in, while and repeat-while

 The while loop in Swift

-For the while loop in Swift it's pretty much the same as in any programming language; We have a couple of variations, the traditional while and the so-called do-while or here in Swift it would be repeat-while:
+For the while loop or cycle in Swift, it is practically the same as in any programming language; we have a couple of variations: the traditional while and the so-called do-while, or here in Swift, it would be repeat-while:

 while

-The basic structure of the while is that as long as a condition is not executed, then it will continue to be executed, unlike for in which we can see a number of well-specified interactions, not here:
+The basic structure of while is that as long as a condition is met, it will continue to execute.
+Unlike for, where we can see a well-specified number of interactions, here we cannot:

 while val > 10 {